 This is a huge problem, especially with larger, powerful breeds such as Rotties, Dobermans, German Shepherds to name a few.

-This is also where the techniques Alexa discusses inside the K9 Training Institute’s free online workshop really come in handy.
+This is also where the techniques Doggy Dan reveals inside his free copy of “My Everyday Dog Training Tools” really come in handy.

 Not only will you learn how to stop unwanted reactive behaviors, but you’ll also discover simple, highly effective calming exercises to keep your dog’s emotions in check.

-So if you haven’t had a chance to watch the workshop… here’s the link you need…
+So if you haven’t had a chance to take a look, here’s the link you need…

 How to Spot the Signs of Reactivity